RamVasuthevan/Personal-Website/website/_posts/2024-01-30-Python-Counter-Zeros.md

 > c = Counter(cats=4, dogs=8)             # a new counter from keyword args
 > ```

-Once the Counter is created, the values be set to zero or negative numbers:
+Once the Counter is created, the values can be set to zero or negative numbers:

 > ```python
 > c1 = Counter([1, 1, 2, 2, 2])